Advance Northumberland Homes: Privacy Notice

-Everyone working for Advance (Housing) Limited has a legal duty to keep and process information about you in accordance with the law.
-This section aims to explain why we ask for your personal information, how that information will be used and how you can access your records.
+Everyone working for Advance Northumberland (Housing) Limited (Advance Northumberland Homes from hereon in) has a legal duty to keep and process information about you in accordance with the law.
+This document aims to explain why we ask for your personal information, how that information will be used and how you can access your records.

 Why is information recorded about me?